Evertonmag/SecretWord/README.md

 ## Como Jogar

-1- Após a filalização da compilação do projeto no powersehell clique no link do linha do local
+1- Após a filalização da compilação do projeto no powershell clique no link do linha do local

 ![Abrir projeto localmente](images/AbrirProjeto.png)